dewittn/drafts-scripts/bold-list-items/README.md

 # Bold List Items

-This script action generates a Regular Expression that bolds the first couple of words in a bulleted or numbered list.
+A script action that generates a Regular Expression for bolding the first couple of words in a bulleted or numbered list.
 For example, this text:

 ```Markdown
 - Bulleted List.
 This item will get bolded